Family Tax Planning

 If you pay just 20% income tax and 9% Class 4 National Insurance on your business profits this would save you £2,442.96 in 2018/19 on each salary.
 And how many children do you have?

-- The amount must actually be paid.
+- They must get the amount.
 It is no good the accountant just putting it through the accounts at the end of the year.
-Pay it, ideally through the bank rather than cash so that it is easy to prove it is been paid and record it in your accounting records.
+Pay it, ideally through the bank rather than cash so that it is easy to prove the transaction took place and record it in your accounting records.

-There was the so-called Arctic Systems case involving Mr & Mrs Jones which was finally won by the taxpayer which is very relevant here.
+There was the so-called Arctic Systems case involving Mr & Mrs. Jones.
+The taxpayer won, this is very relevant here.

-The basic idea is that income that is created by your efforts in the business is paid to your spouse/civil partner who pays lower rates of tax than you do, thus saving tax and NI for the whole family.
+The basic idea for family tax planning is that income that you create by your efforts in the business, your spouse/civil partner receives it who pays lower rates of tax than you do, thus saving tax and NI for the whole family.

 For example, for 2017/18 if your self-employed business had profits of £80,000, then £46,350 is taxed at basic rates but the remaining £33,650 of this is taxed at 40%, plus 2% NI.
 So by introducing your spouse/civil partner into the business they can pay basic rate tax on profits that would otherwise be taxed at higher rates.